knuckleswtf/scribe-js/docs/documenting/documenting-endpoint-responses.md

 The configuration for response calls is located in the `apply.responseCalls` section for each route group in `.scribe.config.js`.
 This means that you can apply different settings for different sets of routes.
 Here are some important things to note:

+- The `baseUrl` is the URL Scribe will make requests to.
+Set this to `http://localhost:<your-port>`, where `<your-port` is the port you run your API on in localhost.

 - By default, response calls are only made for `GET` routes, but you can configure this by setting the `responseCalls.methods` key to an array of methods (e.g. `['GET', 'PUT']`).
 Set it to `['*']` to mean all methods.
 Leave it as an empty array to turn off response calls for that route group.

-- You can also modify the environment variables directly by adding a :code:`.env.docs` file or using the `environment` key.
+- You can also modify the environment variables directly by adding a :code:`.env.docs` file or using the `env` key.
 Scribe will load these env variables after starting your server, but before beginning response calls.

 - By default, the package will generate dummy values for your documented query, body and file parameters and send in the request.
 If you specified example values using `@bodyParam` or `@queryParam`, those will be used instead.
 You can configure additional parameters or overwrite the existing ones for the request in the `responseCalls.queryParams`, `responseCalls.bodyParams`, and `responseCalls.fileParams` sections.
 For file parameters, each value should be a valid absolute path to a file on the machine. [coming soon]